MikeFleming308/hello-world/README.md

 # hello-world
 My first github repository
-first step becoming a real data scientist
+This is the first step becoming a real data scientist